sdaps/sdaps/README.md

 ## Installation

-You can install sdaps using "./setup.py install".
+You can install sdaps using `./setup.py install` or `./setup.py install --install-tex`.
 The C extension will be compiled automatically, but of course you have to have all the dependencies installed for this to work.
+When `--install-tex` is passed, the LaTeX class files will also be installed.
+This is only necessary if your LaTeX distribution does not yet include the sdaps package.

 Please note that this git repository uses submodules to pull in the LaTeX code.
 This means you need to run